awsdocs/amazon-rds-user-guide/doc_source/oracle-multitenant.md

 | Oracle Database 19c | CDB or non\-CDB | Non\-CDB to CDB \(April 2021 RU or higher\) | 21c CDB \(from 19c CDB only\) |
 | Oracle Database 12c \(desupported\) | Non\-CDB only | N/A | 19c non\-CDB |

 As shown in the preceding table, you can't directly upgrade a non\-CDB to a CDB in a new major version\.
-But you can convert an Oracle Database 19c non\-CDB to an Oracle Database 19c CDB\.
-Then you can upgrade the Oracle Database 19c CDB to an Oracle Database 21c CDB\.
+But you can convert an Oracle Database 19c non\-CDB to an Oracle Database 19c CDB, and then upgrade the Oracle Database 19c CDB to an Oracle Database 21c CDB\.
+For more information, see [Converting an RDS for Oracle non\-CDB to a CDB](#oracle-cdb-converting)\.

 ### User accounts and privileges in a CDB<a name="Oracle.Concepts.single-tenant.users"></a>